Faulkner County assistance programs.

 Providing assistance and joy around the holidays is always another focus of the agency.
 Families, in particular those with young children, will enroll in programs for Easter, Thanksgiving, and Christmas.
 Children and families can receive free gifts, meals, and other support.
 The Salvation Army also runs other assistance programs as well.
 Continue Salvation Army Faulkner County.

-Local churches and charities operate food pantries and soup kitchens as well.
+Local churches and charities operate food pantries and free soup kitchens as well.
 Based on the level of donations from across Faulkner County as well as volunteer levels, there may be canned groceries, baby formula for new or single moms, diapers, and other free food.
 Some even provide Christmas meal or gifts as well as applications to SNAP food stamps.

 - Central Baptist Church has a pantry based in Conway.
 Phone - (501) 329-9283.